 David Spencer (1870-1958) crafted a distinctly Australian racing bike by hand from locally cast parts in the first decade of the twentieth century.
 It is believed that the Spencer Motorcycles made in Brisbane were the first wholly Australian designed and made motorcycle, if not the first, they are as far we know the earliest surviving examples.

-Spencer’s fully restored 475cc number 3 engine motorcycle is on display in the major summer exhibition ‘The Motorcycle: Design, Art, Desire’ opening at the Gallery of Modern Art (GOMA) from 28 November 2020, featuring 100 examples spanning more than a century of excellence and eccentricity, with a glimpse into the future with current technological innovations.
+Spencer’s fully restored 475cc number 3 engine motorcycle is on display in the major summer exhibition ‘The Motorcycle: Design, Art, Desire’ at Brisbane’s Gallery of Modern Art (GOMA) until 26 Apr 2021, featuring 100 examples spanning more than a century of excellence and eccentricity, with a glimpse into the future with current technological innovations.

 Tickets to ‘The Motorcycle’ now on sale

 From 1905 until 1911, Spencer utilised his highly developed and specialised mechanical engineering skills and set about designing, building and racing his very own motorcycles.

 These unique skills are confirmed by the quality of cedar and bronze patterns for casting crankcases, flywheels, cylinders and heads, carburetors and frame lungs that survive to this day.
 Spencer, also made from scratch his own control levers, petrol taps and oil pumps, machining and assembling the motorcycles himself.
 He took pride in his work with all Spencer parts numbered and stamped with his name.

 Spencer is known to have built at least 10 numbered motorcycle engines, with two complete motorcycles surviving to this day, the restored 475cc number 3 engine and an unrestored 380cc number 8 engine.

 DELVE DEEPER: Browse the LIST OF MOTORCYCLES in the exhibition: From humble origins to cutting-edge prototypes